19pawel970415/Car_Rental_Management/README.md

    - **CarInfoProvider Interface:** Extend the `Car` class by implementing the `CarInfoProvider` interface.
    - **CarInsuranceDecorator:** Create a decorator that adds information about the car's insurance.
    - **GPSDecorator:** Create a decorator that adds information about whether the car has a GPS system.
+7. **Facade:** Implement the Facade pattern to simplify the reservation management process:
+   - **ReservationProcessFacade:** Create a class `ReservationProcessFacade` that coordinates the reservation process by interacting with the following components:
+      - **CarAvailabilityService:** For checking car availability.
+      - **ExternalPaymentAdapter:** For handling payments.
+      - **ReservationConfirmation:** For confirming reservations.
+   - **Interface:** The `ReservationProcessFacade` class should have a method `reserve(Car car, Payment payment)`.

 #### Good Practices
 1. **Clean Code:** Ensure code readability by applying the Single Responsibility Principle (SRP) and using meaningful names.